 - To enable someone reading the document to find the material you have referred to or consulted

-- To demonstrate your width of reading and knowledge about a subject
+- To demonstrate your breadth of reading and knowledge about a subject

 - To support and/or develop points made in the text

 - To avoid accusations of plagiarism: using somebody else’s work without acknowledging the fact is plagiarism.
 It is important to always reference when direct quoting or paraphrasing another person’s work

-Citation: a reference made in the text to a source of information.
+Citation: this is any reference made in the text to a source of information.
 This can be in the form of a direct quotation, summarising or paraphrasing.

 Referencing or citation style: refers to the way in which your references are presented within your document and in your bibliography/reference list.
 Most will fall into the following categories:

-- Author-date: In-text citations are indicated by the author surname (and often date of publishing) in brackets.
-A reference list at the end of the document is ordered alphabetically by author surname.
-Examples include Harvard and MLA.
+- Author-date: In-text citations are indicated by the author surname (and often date of publication) in brackets.
+The reference list at the end of the document is ordered alphabetically by author surname.
+These include Harvard and MLA.
 An example of an MLA style reference is:

 - Numeric: In-text citations are indicated by consecutive numbers (usually in brackets or superscript).
-A reference list at the end of the document is ordered numerically to correspond with this.
-Examples include Vancouver and Nature.
+The reference list at the end of the document is ordered numerically to correspond with this.
+These include Vancouver and Nature.
 An example of a Vancouver style reference is:

 - Footnotes: In-text citations are indicated by superscript numbers which correspond with footnotes at the bottom of each page.
-A bibliography at the end of the document is usually ordered alphabetically by author surname.
+The bibliography at the end of the document is usually ordered alphabetically by author surname.
 These include Chicago, Oxford and MHRA.
 An example of an MHRA style reference is:

-It is therefore important that you are clear exactly what your department, tutor or publisher requires you to do.
-For more in-depth guidance, see our Plagiarism and Referencing tutorials on Moodle, or for a quick guide, see referencing styles.
+It is therefore important that you are clear what your department, tutor or publisher requires you to do.
+For more in-depth guidance, see referencing styles or for further tutorials, see our Library Online Courses: Avoiding Plagiarism and Introduction to Referencing.

 In principle, most references will at least include the following elements:

-- Keep a careful record of the sources you use as you are doing your searching, reading and notetaking.
+- Keep a careful record of the sources you use as you are doing your research, reading and notetaking.
 You may wish to:

-- use a reference manager such as EndNote Online to help with this
+- Use a reference manager such as EndNote to help with this

 - Be consistent in the way you format your references.
 For example, if you choose to indicate page numbers with ‘pg.’, ensure you do so throughout